Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Frequently asked questions

-Does this protect against SOQL injection?
+Does it protect against SOQL injection?